2323 N Milwaukee Ave

 A few years later, Josh dreamt up the idea for Revolution while working at Goose Island as a cellarman and brew pub brewer.
 After the first few tries at opening a brewery didn't work out, Josh opened Handlebar in 2003 with his wife Krista and a few friends.
 Always one to do more, he also worked as Executive Director of Logan Square Chamber of Commerce.
 He worked to promote local businesses and manage the Logan Square Farmers Market.
 While working at the Chamber, he found a cool, old building on Milwaukee Avenue with a nice tin ceiling.
 The brewery idea bubbled up again.

 Revolution Brewing opened up in February 2010 after three years of raising funds, dealing with the zoning department, and construction.
 We added our 2nd floor Brewers' Lounge in July 2011.
-We are now opening a new production brewery and tap room in 2012.
+Our production brewery and tap room opened in spring 2012 and continues to expand.